languagebug/languagebug.github.io/_beginner/structure/simple-question-you.md

 - Yes, I do.
 - No, I don't.
 examples:
-- Work
+- work
-- Study
+- study
-- Drive
+- drive
-- Exercise
+- exercise
-- Want a cup of coffee
+- want a cup of coffee
-- Live near here
+- live near here
-- Speak english
+- speak english
-- Like the Beatles
+- like the beatles
-- Have children
+- have children
-- Joga tennis
+- joga tennis
-- Aproveita a sua vida
+- aproveita a sua vida
-- Lê livros
+- lê livros
-- Come massas
+- come massas
 ---